-Each year, Europol’s European Cybercrime Centre (EC3) produces the Internet Organised Crime Threat Assessment (IOCTA), its flagship strategic report on ongoing developments and emerging threats in cybercrime — threats that impact governments, businesses and citizens in the EU.
+Each year, Europol’s European Cybercrime Centre (EC3) publishes the Internet Organised Crime Threat Assessment (IOCTA), its flagship strategic report on key findings and emerging threats and developments in cybercrime — threats that impact governments, businesses and citizens in the EU.

 The IOCTA provides key recommendations to law enforcement, policy makers and regulators to allow them to respond to cybercrime in an effective and concerted manner.

 The report focuses on the crime areas that fall under EC3’s mandate.
 These cybercrime priorities, which are determined by the EU Policy Cycle - EMPACT, are currently:

 While there have been variations in how each IOCTA is put together, the basic structure is fairly constant.
 Each of the main chapters

 describes the key findings on a particular cybercrime area in the reporting year;

 identifies future trends and developments;

 In addition, the IOCTA contains a brief summary of geographic threats and cybercrime activity throughout the five continents.

 Each issue draws on contributions from:

 law enforcement authorities both within and outside the EU